 What if I Want (or Don’t Want) a 730 Child Custody Evaluation?

 If you believe that you may need to request a 730 evaluation in order to protect your legal rights or your children’s best interests in your divorce, or if you are concerned about being forced to undergo a 730 evaluation, you should speak with an attorney promptly.
 These are complex legal matters with the potential for significant and long-term implications, so it is important that you make informed decisions based on the advice of experienced legal counsel.

 Request an Appointment with San Diego Divorce Lawyer Richard M. Renkin

-For more information, please contact us to request a confidential initial consultation.
+For more information, please contact us to request a confidential initial case evaluation.
 You can reach our San Diego family law offices by phone at 619-299-7100, or send us a message online and we will be in touch with you soon.